- Loan Repayment Programs

 Borrowers do not have to be employed for 10 consecutive years within Public Service, however; payments made during the non-qualifying employment period will not count toward the 120 required payments for loan forgiveness.

 Typically the use of the standard payment plan will allow the borrower to repay the loan in-full before forgiveness would be available.
-Borrowers wishing to optimize the amount of forgiveness they would be eligible to receive, should consider utilizing a reduced monthly payment plan such as Income Contingent or Income Based repayment.
+Borrowers wishing to optimize the amount of forgiveness they would be eligible to receive should consider utilizing a reduced monthly payment plan such as Income Contingent, Income Based or Paye As You Earn repayment.
 Using a reduced payment amount will ensure that the amount forgiven is optimized.

 For additional information you can view the final regulations for the Public Service Loan Forgiveness Program that were published on October 23, 2008 by the Department of Education at: http://www.ed.gov/legislation/FedRegister/finrule/2008-4/102308a.html.